 - The second number is your diastolic blood pressure.
 This number shows how much pressure is on your arteries when your heart is resting between beats.

 Your pulse is the number of times your heart beats per minute.
 Most people’s heart beats 60 to 100 times per minute.
 That’s about 100,000 times per day!

 What problems can high blood pressure cause?

-If untreated, hypertension can cause damage to your heart, kidneys, brain, eyes, and more.
+If managing high blood pressure is left untreated it can cause damage to your heart, kidneys, brain, eyes, and more.
 It is a serious warning sign.

 Can I tell if my blood pressure is high?